Logs

 }

-If the incoming log has nested JSON, it is flattened.
+If the incoming log has nested structure, it is flattened.
 For example, the below incoming object will be converted to the one above:

 {